werrett/rpm-recipes/README.md

 ## Installation

-Use the included `Vagrantfile` will build a Centos 7 environment with all the required dependencies.
+Use the included `Vagrantfile` to build a CentOS 7 environment with all the required dependencies.
 Simply run:

 ```bash